Poland: Top 10 Winter Activities

 6. Soak in Hot Thermal Baths While It Is Snowing

-Hot outdoor pools surrounded by snow, steam rising into icy air and your face feeling both frozen and relaxed at the same time.
-Regions near the mountains offer some of the best thermal experiences.
+This is winter luxury at its finest.
+Hot outdoor pools surrounded by snow, steam rising into icy air, and your face feeling both frozen and relaxed simultaneously.
+Furthermore, regions near the mountains offer some of the best thermal experiences.

 💡 Winter wisdom: The walk from the changing room to the pool will test your bravery.